Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 Plus, and we also need to store some additional metadata fields (ETL batch number and loading date, and others) somewhere, and it would be a perfect place for this optional record hash column.
 I'll call this new "helper" table "Batch Info".

-Here's the current structure of our Batch Info table:
+Here's the current structure of our "Batch Info" table:

 ```sql
 create table target_table_batch_info (